 The Baltic Sea Project – BSP, a pilot project of the UNESCO Associated Schools Network, is an environmental program for schools in the Baltic Sea countries, involving a total of 200 schools from different countries.
 See all participating Schools on this map.
 Estonia joined the project in 1992.
 The aim of the Baltic Sea Project is to increase students’ awareness of the environmental problems of the Baltic Sea and the interdependence between man and nature, to develop students’ ability to notice environmental changes and to guide students to behave more sustainably.

 In Estonia, the UNESCO Associated Schools Network works hand in hand with the Baltic Sea Project programs.
 The Network’s activities are based on the UN’s Sustainable Development Goals and Climate Change and cover the areas of Environmental Education, Global Education, Sustainable Development Education, Global Citizenship Education, and Human Rights Education.
 The schools that have joined the network are free to choose whether to focus on environmental education or global education or to try to integrate them.

-As of 2020, there are 48 educational institutions in Estonia that have joined the network.
-The list of Estonian UNESCO joint schools is here and their location on the map of Estonia can be viewed here.
+There are about 60 educational institutions in Estonia that have joined the network.
+The list of Estonian UNESCO joint schools and their location on the map of Estonia can be viewed here.
 In particular, the emphasis in the network is on improving the quality of education, not on increasing the number of members of the network.
 Joining the network has been made as easy as possible for schools – a guide material for schools has been compiled, which briefly explains everything important about being a member of the network.